dvreeze/todo/src/main/resources/db/readme-db.md

 ## Creating and initializing the PostgreSQL database

-Here the PostgreSQL database server is assumed to be a Docker container.
+Here the PostgreSQL database server is assumed to be a Docker container, although it does not have to be.

-It is not initialized by the application, but must be initialized manually by the user before running the application.
-That is, the user must run `create-db.sql` followed by `load-init-data.sql`.
+The database is not initialized by the application, but must be initialized manually by the user before running the application.
+That is, the user must run `create-db.sql` followed by `load-init-data.sql` (one time), after starting the database server for the first time.

 See [PostgreSQL Docker setup](https://www.baeldung.com/ops/postgresql-docker-setup) for a good article on setting up PostgreSQL Docker containers.
 Also see